AnselmoGPP/Learn_Computer_Science/topics/cryptography.md

 - **Network access layer** (or Data link layer): It deals with the creation of data packets and transmission across a network.
 It corresponds to the physical hardware for network transmission (hubs, modems, cables, wiring...).
 The Address Resolution Protocol (ARP) is needed for mapping IP addresses to MAC addresses (used to identify hosts on the same physical network) for local network communication.

 - **Internet layer** (or Network layer): It's responsible for ensuring delivery to the destination host (potentially residing on a different network).
 It ensures IP addresses are attached to data packets to indicate the location of the sender and receiver.
 It also determines which protocol is responsible for delivering the data packets and ensures the delivery to the destination host.
-Some common protocols are: IP (Internet Protocol), ICMP (Internet Control Message Protocol)...
+Some common protocols are:

+  - **Internet Protocol** (IP): Set of standards that allow communication between two networks (then, TCP/UDP delivers the data packets to the corresponding service).
+The IP address works like an address for each private network.

+  - **Internet Control Message Protocol (ICMP)**: It shares error and status information of data packets (dropped/disappeared/redirected packets, connectivity issues,...).
+Useful for detecting and solving network errors.

 - **Transport layer**: Responsible for delivering data between two systems or networks.
 It includes protocols to control the flow of traffic across a network (which permit or deny communication with other devices), and information about the connection status.
 Used for error control (ensure data is flowing smoothly).

-Main communication protocols used: TCP (Transmission Control Protocol) and UDP (User Datagram Protocol).
+  - **TCP** (Transmission Control Protocol): Internet communication protocol that allows two devices to form a connection and stream data.
+It ensures data is reliably transmitted to the destination service (it retransmits any data that is lost or corrupt).
+The packet's TCP header includes the destination port number.
+Packets are referred to as IP packets.

+  - **UDP** (User Datagram Protocol): Connectionless protocol that does not establish a connection between devices before transmissions.
+Used by applications that are not concerned with the reliability of the transmission.
+Data sent over UDP is not tracked as extensively as over TCP.
+Used mostly for real-time performance sensitive applications like video streaming.
+Packets are referred as datagrams.

 - **Application layer**: Responsible for making network requests or responding to requests.
 It defines which internet services and applications any user can access.
 Protocols here determine how data packets will interact with receiving devices.
 It relies on underlying layers to transfer the data across the network.
 Operations in this layer include file transfers and email services.
 Some common protocols: HTTP (Hypertext transfer protocol), SMTP (Simple mail transfer protocol), SSH (Secure shell), FTP (File transfer protocol), DNS (Domain name system).